RezaRamadhanIrianto/Swift-Movie-Catalog/README.md

-IOS SWIFT APP WITH TMDB.ORG API
+# IOS SWIFT APP WITH tmdb API

+HOW TO RUN THIS APP
+- Change API Key to your tmdb API Key
+- Run